 - Gallium-67 is used to look for cancer in certain organs.
 It can also be used for a whole body scan.
 This may be called a gallium scan.

 Radionuclides send out gamma rays which are picked up by a special camera (known as a gamma camera, rectilinear scanner, or scintiscan).
 The signals are processed by a computer, which turns them into 2- or 3-dimensional (3-D) pictures, sometimes with color added for extra clarity.
 A radiologist or a doctor who specializes in nuclear medicine interprets the pictures and sends a report to your doctor.

-Positron emission tomography scans: Positron emission tomography (PET) is a scan that uses a form of radioactive sugar.
-Body cells take in different amounts of the radioactive sugar, depending on how fast they are growing.
+Positron emission tomography (PET) scans: PET scans usually use a form of radioactive sugar.
+Body cells take in different amounts of the sugar, depending on how fast they are growing.
 Cancer cells, which grow quickly, are more likely to take up larger amounts of the sugar than normal cells.
-The radioactive sugar gives off tiny atomic particles called positrons, which run into electrons in the body, giving off gamma rays.
+The sugar gives off tiny atomic particles called positrons, which run into electrons in the body, giving off gamma rays.
 A special camera picks up these rays as they leave the body and turns them into pictures.

 PET scans are used to find cancer and to see if it’s responding to treatment.
 The chemical changes they show can also help doctors look at the effects of cancer treatment.
 Because PET scans look at body function, they may show changes that suggest disease before the changes can be seen on other imaging tests.

-PET/CT scans: Some machines combine a PET scan with a CT scan.
-PET/CT scanners give more detailed information on any increased cell activity, helping doctors pinpoint tumors.
+PET/CT scans: Doctors often use machines that combine a PET scan with a CT scan.
+PET/CT scanners give information on any areas of increased cell activity (from the PET), as well as show more detail in these areas (from the CT).
+This helps doctors pinpoint tumors.
 But they also expose the patient to more radiation.